It’s summer. In Atlanta. Not spring. Not fall. Summer. And that means only two things: It’s hot, and it’s humid.

-The heat and humidity makes them just as uncomfortable…and it also makes them susceptible to landscaping diseases to boot, explains HighGrove Partners’ Vice President of Operations Gary Tomlinson.
+The heat and humidity make them just as uncomfortable…and it also makes them susceptible to landscaping diseases to boot, explains HighGrove Partners’ Vice President of Operations Gary Tomlinson.

 “The fungi really start to come out as we get into summer, so we’re constantly looking for them,” Tomlinson says.
 “We’re pretreating susceptible areas for this now.”

-There are some specific landscaping diseases that really thrive in lawns when Atlanta becomes hot and humid, the first of which is brown patch, which seriously compromises plant health.
+Some specific landscaping diseases really thrive in lawns when Atlanta becomes hot and humid, the first of which is a brown patch, which seriously compromises plant health.
 Ever notice those bizarre, yellowish-tan, roughly circular splotches on your commercial property’s fescue lawn that can expand out a few feet wide?
 Brown patch is usually the culprit.

-Unfortunately, fungi and diseases, such as brown patch, don’t infiltrate just lawns.
+Unfortunately, fungi and diseases, such as brown patches, don’t infiltrate just lawns.
 When the humidity is high, they like to attack weakened plants, too.
-This means trees, shrubs and perennials.
+This means trees, shrubs, and perennials.
 When you start seeing spots on leaves, it’s usually a good sign of fungus.

-There are a variety of leaf spots, scorches and cankers that can pop up as plants become stressed in the heat.
-HighGrove Partner’s commercial crews keep trained eyes out for these types of landscaping diseases during summer months as well for immediate control.
+There are various leaf spots, scorches, and cankers that can pop up as plants become stressed in the heat.
+HighGrove Partner’s commercial crews keep trained eyes out for these types of landscaping diseases during the summer months for immediate control.

 In the meantime, have a nice, tall glass of sweet tea, and stay cool!